gvoze32/NotFollow/README.md

 2. Open the index.html file in your web browser.

-3. Upload your Instagram followers and following data in JSON format.
+3. Upload your data in JSON format.

 4. Click the "Check Non-Followers" button to generate a list of non-followers.